-This recipe for keto pumpkin bread is truly a keeper- a moist and tender loaf that is topped with pumpkin seeds and takes minutes to prep!
+This keto pumpkin bread is truly a keeper- a moist and tender loaf that is topped with pumpkin seeds and takes minutes to prep!

-We love a good quick bread recipe around here.
+We love a good low carb quick bread around here.

 When I say quick bread, I definitely mean the sweet kind.
-Some of our low carb favorites include banana bread and zucchini bread.
-Come the festive season, we love a good low carb pumpkin bread.
+Some of our favorites include keto banana bread and keto zucchini bread.
+Come the festive season, we always whip up this low carb pumpkin bread.

 Why you’ll love this recipe

 - Perfect texture and flavor.
 Because it’s made with almond flour, the texture is light and fluffy with a tender crumb.
 It’s sweet and has a pleasant pumpkin flavor without being overpowering.

 - Ready in under 45 minutes.
 And the oven takes care of all the hard work!